Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 primary school teacher,

-winner of the district competition of Moscow "Teacher of the Year - 2010",
+winner of the Moscow district competition “Teacher of the Year – 2010”,

-In recent years, the school and parents mutually accuse each other of misunderstanding, inattention to their own problems, the problems of children.
+IN last years The school and parents mutually accuse each other of misunderstanding and inattention to their problems and the problems of their children.
 In my opinion, this is due to the lack of spiritual community between the participants in the educational process.
-V.A. was the first to speak about the creation of a spiritual community between parents, students and teachers.
+V.A. was the first to talk about creating a spiritual community between parents, students and teachers.
 Sukhomlinsky.
 Humane pedagogy with its founder Sh.A.
-Amonashvili made the spiritual community a key concept, the principle of communication between participants in education.
-Spiritual community appears only in a specially organized pedagogical environment in which training is based on meaningful assessments (“without marks”).
-In such an environment, new forms of communication are emerging that help establish an open, trusting relationship between the teacher and parents.
-Such relationships help parents to fall in love with the school, selflessly help it in the education and upbringing of children, and the teacher - to rely on adult smart people, to ennoble the process of education both at school and in the family.
+Amonashvili created a spiritual community key concept, the principle of communication between participants in education.
+Spiritual community appears only in a specially organized pedagogical environment, in which learning is based on meaningful assessments (“without grades”).
+In such an environment, new forms of communication emerge that help establish open, trusting relationships between teacher and parents.
+Such relationships help parents to love school, selflessly help it in teaching and raising children, and teachers to rely on adults smart people, to ennoble the process of education both at school and in the family.

-The school and parents are interested in the fact that children become independent people, in particular, they are able to independently evaluate themselves and others.
-Self-assessment begins where the child himself participates in the production of assessment - in the development of its criteria, in the application of these criteria to various specific situations.
-Then the evaluation becomes a quality of personality and activity.
-The child should not depend on an external assessment, on the inability to assess the situation, he should have an internal self-assessment, which will help to foresee the outcome of a particular act, show restraint, comprehend what is happening, control the situation.
+The school and parents are interested in children becoming independent people, in particular, capable of independently assessing themselves and others.
+Self-esteem begins where the child himself participates in the production of the assessment - in the development of its criteria, in the application of these criteria to different specific situations.
+Then the assessment becomes a quality of personality and activity.
+The child should not depend on external assessment, on the inability to assess the situation, he must have internal self-esteem, which will help predict the outcome of this or that action, show restraint, comprehend what is happening, and control the situation.

-The cooperation of adults (teachers and parents) is aimed at developing in schoolchildren the abilities and skills of self-assessment and self-control as the most important component of the child's personality.
+The cooperation of adults (teachers and parents) is aimed at developing in schoolchildren the abilities and skills of self-assessment and self-control as the most important component of a child’s personality.

-It seems to us extremely important to distinguish between the essence of the concepts of "assessment" and "mark".
-Evaluation is the process, activity (or action) of evaluation.
-The main task of the assessment (and this is its main difference from the mark) is to determine the nature of the students' personal efforts; establish the depth and scope of individual knowledge; contribute to the correction of the motivational-need sphere of a student who compares himself with a certain standard of a student, the achievements of other students, himself some time ago.
-Evaluation is always directed "inward", into the student's personality, it is emotional.
-Thus, evaluation is the process of establishing the degree of discrepancy or coincidence of the result of educational activity, its course with given standards.
-The standard is an example of the process of educational and cognitive activity and its final result, an example of individual actions, operations, and their results.
-The standard of the final result, i.e. the main standard, should be laid in advance in the educational and cognitive task as the goal and guideline of activity.
-In the very process of activity, there is a change of auxiliary standards.
-Standards form the basis of evaluation activity, serve as its guide.
-Without them, the assessment cannot acquire meaningful meaning for the student.
+It seems to us extremely important to distinguish between the essence of the concepts “assessment” and “mark”.
+Assessment is the process, activity (or action) of evaluating.
+The main task of assessment (and this is its main difference from a mark) is to determine the nature of students’ personal efforts; establish the depth and scope of individual knowledge; to facilitate the adjustment of the motivational-need sphere of a student who compares himself with a certain standard of a student, the achievements of other students, and himself some time ago.
+Assessment is always directed “inward”, into the student’s personality; it is emotional.
+Thus, assessment is the process of establishing the degree of discrepancy or coincidence of the result of educational activities, its progress with given standards.
+A standard is a sample of the process of educational and cognitive activity and its final result, a sample of individual actions, operations, and their results.
+The standard of the final result, i.e. the main standard should be included in advance in the educational-cognitive task as a goal and guideline for activity.
+In the process of activity itself, a change in auxiliary standards occurs.
+Standards form the basis of assessment activity and serve as its guide.
+Without them, assessment cannot acquire meaningful meaning for a student.

-In order for the standard to serve as the basis for a meaningful assessment, it is necessary to teach the student how to correlate his knowledge and skills with this standard.
-The student should be disclosed not only the standards, but also the ways of operating with them, that is, the whole essence of the evaluation activity.
+In order for the standard to serve as the basis for a meaningful assessment, it is necessary to teach the student ways to correlate his knowledge and skills with this standard.
+The student should be exposed not only to the standards, but also to the ways of operating with them, that is, the whole essence of the assessment activity.
 The student must be taught how to evaluate his own progress in learning.
-This component should be developed in it as a special - evaluative - activity, and as the most important part of a holistic educational and cognitive activity.
+This component must be developed in him as a special - evaluative - activity, and as the most important part of an integral educational and cognitive activity.

-Cultivation and development of the skill of meaningful assessment in junior schoolchildren Sh.A.
-Amonashvili considers through three main forms of activity: the evaluation activity of the teacher himself, the collective evaluation activity of schoolchildren, and the student's independent evaluation activity.
+Cultivation and development of meaningful assessment skills in junior schoolchildren Sh.A.
+Amonashvili considers it through three main forms of activity: appraisal activity the teacher himself, collective evaluation activity of schoolchildren, independent evaluation activity of the student.

-We see that when organizing such training (creating a spiritual community, training "without marks"), an important role is played by the teacher.
-He is the representative of the school, and therefore he is the school itself.
-It depends on him how the family will relate to the educational institution, that is, the teacher is the conductor between parents and the school.
+We see that when organizing such training (creating a spiritual community, training “without marks”), important role the teacher plays.
+He is a representative of the school, and, therefore, he is the school itself.
+It depends on him how the family will treat educational institution, that is, the teacher is a conductor between parents and school.

-The first problem that needs to be solved by dotting the “a” is the lack of marks.
-Parents are surprised and do not understand how children will learn, what will be the motivation for their learning, how they will learn about the teachings of their children.
-It seems that no one wants to study "without marks" and does not imagine it possible.
+The first problem that needs to be solved by dotting the t’s is the lack of marks.
+Parents are surprised and do not understand how their children will learn, what will be the motivation for their learning, how they will learn about their children’s learning.
+It seems that no one wants or imagines learning “without grades” as possible.

-To show the fallacy of this opinion, a study was conducted through a survey of parents whose children studied "without marks" and parents whose children studied according to the traditional marking system.
-The following question was asked: “What do you think: is it possible to study without marks?
+To show the fallacy of this opinion, a study was conducted through a survey of parents whose children studied “without grades” and parents whose children studied according to the traditional grade system.
+The following question was asked: “What do you think: is it possible to study without grades?
 Why?"
-96% of parents of traditional education were categorical: no, you can't.
-The explanations were: “this is how we were taught”, “it is clearer to me”, “children will not learn”.
-100% of the parents of the class where the children were taught on the basis of meaningful assessments supported such training, substantiating it more extensively and qualitatively, while some parents raised new problems associated with learning “without grades”, the solution of which is now being addressed.
-This study showed that there is no need to be afraid of the opinion of parents, their reaction (often negative at first) to such training, it is possible to change their views, to win them over to their side, parental anxiety has decreased, and an understanding of the value of such training has arisen.
-Here are some comments from parents after their second year:
+96% of parents of traditional education were categorical: no, it’s impossible.
+The explanations were: “we were taught that way,” “it’s clearer to me,” “children won’t learn.”
+100% of the parents of the class where children were taught on the basis of meaningful assessments spoke in favor of such training, justifying it more extensively and qualitatively, while some parents raised new problems associated with teaching “without grades”, the solution of which is now being addressed.
+This study showed that there is no need to be afraid of the opinions of parents, their reaction (often initially negative) to such training, it is possible to change their views, attract them to your side, parental anxiety has decreased, and an understanding of the value of such training has arisen.
+Here are some comments from parents after the second year of study:

 The child has no fear of failure.
-He believes that everything will work out for him, if not immediately, but it will work out.
-We meet him from school with a question about what he learned new and interesting, and not what mark he received.
-The child is more open, relaxed, frank in conversation.
+He believes that everything will work out for him, even if not right away, but it will work out.
+We greet him from school with a question about what he learned new and interesting, and not what grade he received.
+The child is more open, relaxed, and frank in conversation.

-At the moment, we can say that this system is better than the marking system.
-I think if parents and the teacher solve emerging issues together, then everything will work out.
+At the moment we can say that this system is better than the marking system.
+I think if parents and the teacher resolve issues that arise, everything will work out.

 I really like this experiment.
-The positive side is that the child: is in a state of psychological comfort, he has a different motivation for learning activities, there is a desire to learn, since his work is assessed at every lesson, there are no labels that we are used to “excellent student, three-year student”, which is not allows you to use them in the family, finally the child is asked what was interesting in the lesson, and not what grade he received, this stimulates to be more attentive and active in the lesson, develops a sense of responsibility for completing tasks.
-I don't see any downsides yet.
+On the positive side is that the child: is in a state of psychological comfort, he has a different motivation for educational activities, there is a desire to learn, since his work is assessed at every lesson, there are no labels that we are accustomed to “excellent student, C student”, which does not allow the use they are also in the family, finally the child is asked what was interesting in the lesson, and not what mark he received, this stimulates him to be more attentive and active in the lesson, and a sense of responsibility for completing assignments develops.
+Negatives I don't see it yet.

 How do I work with parents in such training?